 - i.
 Jurisdiction under the Code applies to the conduct of any Student or Student Organization that while the student meets the definition of "student" as articulated in 1.xxv. and the student organization meets the definition of "student organization" as articulated in 1.xxvi., regardless of the geographic or electronic location. - ii.
 A conduct proceeding is not a criminal or judicial proceeding.
 It is designed to address the Respondent's behavior.
 Therefore, alleged violations of the Code will be addressed independently of any criminal or judicial proceeding and regardless of whether the criminal charges have been dismissed or reduced to a lesser offense.
-In extraordinary situations, orat the request of external law enforcement or prosecutor's office, the University may delay its application of this Code. - iii.
+In extraordinary situations, or at the request of external law enforcement or prosecutor's office, the University may delay its application of this Code. - iii.
 The Code does not address: Issues related to research misconduct or violations of FIU Regulation 105.
 Resolutions of issues related to research misconduct must be addressed using the University Research Misconduct policy; or, issues related to professional misconduct.
 Resolutions of issues related to professional misconduct must be addressed at the school or college level.
 Violations of FIU Regulation 105 will be addressed in accordance to that Regulation. - iv.
 Filing Time: Anyone may report an alleged Code violation within ninety (90) calendar days of the incident or obtaining knowledge about the incident, whichever is later.
 In addition, the SCAI Director may extend the filing time where the delay may be related to issues of victimization or beyond the control of the University. - v.
-Charging Time: The University must charge an alleged Code violation within ninety (90) calendar days of receiving the Incident Report.
-The SCAI Director may extend the charging time for extraordinary situations (e.g. hurricane, emergency personnel matters).
+Charging Time: The University must charge an alleged Code violation within one hundred and eighty (180) calendar days of receiving the Incident Report.
+The SCAI Director may extend the charging time period if deemed necessary to perform a thorough investigation or when the SCAI Director determines that the circumstances warrant an extension to the charging time period.